Folate Or Folic Acid During Pregnancy: A Vital Ingredient For Your Baby's Health

 Folic acid is a critical B vitamin for your body when you’re planning a pregnancy.
 It significantly lowers risk of major neural tube birth defects in the baby including spina bifida, anencephaly, and encephalocele and can ward off folate deficiency anemia in the expectant mum, too.
 Just be sure to get the right dosage – too much can be equally bad.
 If you have a family history of neural tube defects, are diabetic, or have epilepsy, however, you may need higher folate intake.
 For everyone else, a 0.4mg intake will suffice.

 When you’re pregnant, it becomes more important than ever to eat healthy, stay fit, and give your body the supply of nutrients it needs.
-Folic acid or vitamin B9, in particular, figures prominently in pregnancy-related nutrition.
-After all, it plays a vital role in the healthy development of cells, the spine, and brain of your baby.
+Folate or vitamin B9 (and its synthetic form folic acid), in particular, figures prominently in pregnancy-related nutrition.
+After all, it plays a vital role in the healthy development of the cells, the spine, and the brain of your baby.
 Yet, about 90 percent of women consume less than the recommended daily levels of folate for pregnancy and only a minority (the other 10 percent) meet the requirement.1 If you’re in this 90 percent, your pregnancy, planned or otherwise, could put you on the backfoot and expose your baby to the risk of serious neural tube defects.2

-Prevent Spina Bifida, Anencephaly, And Encephalocele With Folic Acid
+Prevent Spina Bifida, Anencephaly, And Encephalocele With Folate

 Neural tube defects are defects that affect a child’s brain and spinal cord development.
 Ones that tend to affect most pregnancies are3: